-The Chef’s Garden isn’t just another Ohio farm—it’s a legendary producer of ingredients for some of the most acclaimed chefs around the world, including Joël Robuchon, Grant Achatz, and Eric Ripert.
+The Chef’s Garden isn’t just another Ohio farm—it’s a legendary producer of ingredients for some of the most acclaimed chefs around the world.
 The farm is the source of the baby vegetables and microgreens that adorn their Michelin-starred plates.
 It’s also home to the Culinary Vegetable Institute, where these same top chefs can go to experiment with all that produce in every stage of its life, right where it’s grown.

-In terms of straight produce, there are seven boxes to choose from, depending on whether you want a collection of vegetables aimed at “immunity-boosting” or “detoxifying,” or simply the best, freshest produce of the season.
+In terms of straight produce, there are nine boxes to choose from, depending on whether you want a collection of "powerhouse" or "gourmet" vegetables, or simply the best, freshest produce of the season.
 You can also add other items from the farm, such as edible flowers and honeycomb, to your box.

 Although the boxes shift weekly, each shipment is likely to contain a mix of fresh greens like spinach and kale, lettuce, squash, beets, asparagus, and microgreens like mustard, sage, sorrel, and basil.
 Veggies range in size from micro, baby, or full-grown.

-Boxes contain enough greens and produce for one to two people per week, and usually start around $59.
-Shipping is included in the price.
+Boxes contain enough greens and produce for one to two people per week, and usually start around $69 plus shipping.

 The FruitGuys started in 1998 as a way to stock San Francisco-area offices with healthy fruit for snacking.
-Now it’s a Certified B Corporation and a major player in the produce delivery business, with 15 hubs around the country.
+Now it’s a Certified B Corporation and a major player in the produce delivery business, with 11 locations around the country.

 The produce you get depends on where you live, because most of it comes from small, sustainable family farms located near the regional hubs.
 This means you'll be getting the freshest, most local produce possible.
 The selection changes with the seasons.

-Either way, customers can choose between several different boxes—all fruit or all vegetables, a mix, conventionally grown or organic, snacking staples like apples and pears, or a more varied assortment.
+Either way, customers can choose among several different boxes—all fruit or all vegetables, a mix, conventionally grown or organic, snacking staples like apples and pears, or a more varied assortment.

 The FruitGuys offers a subscription service for produce boxes that features weekly, bi-weekly, or monthly options, but customers can place a one-time order as well.
 The boxes range from a Harvest Mix box with non-GMO produce like apples, bananas, pears, and plums to a Staples Mix with locally grown apples, citrus, and bananas.
-Prices are around $30 for a small box (16 servings) and about $70 for a large box (up to 50 servings).
+Prices are around $36 for a small box (16 servings), $42 for a medium box (25 servings), and about $79 for a large box (up to 50 servings).

 There is also a fresh fruit and veggie box that can include staples like asparagus, avocados, potatoes, and cucumbers.
-These boxes cost around $40 for a medium box and roughly $60 for a large.
-Shipping is usually a flat $5 if you live in the vicinity of a hub, although it may be more if you live farther away.
+These boxes cost around $44 for a medium box and roughly $72 for a large.
+Shipping is calculated at checkout.

 You’ve probably seen the Melissa’s Produce logo at the supermarket, usually on super-fresh ingredients like turmeric root or finger limes.
 That’s because Melissa’s Produce excels at sourcing specialty items for stores and restaurants all across the country.